Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

 \begin{remark} Note that we make no further assumptions neither on the spacetime dimension nor on the topology of the event horizon. \end{remark}

 Essentially the statement of Theorem \ref{thm: Killing Extension bh} is due to Alexakis-Ionescu-Klainerman, by applying \cite{AIK2010}*{Thm.
 1.1} to stationary black holes, in spacetime dimension $4$ with spherical cross-section topology.
 See also the refined result by Ionescu-Klainerman \cite{IonescuKlainerman2013}*{Thm.
 4.1}, for general topology of the cross-section.
 It seems reasonable that their proof also goes through in higher dimensions.
 The proof of Alexakis-Ionescu-Klainerman relies on the existence of a bifurcation surface, i.e.\ that the future and past event horizons intersect transversally in a smooth surface.
-Under this assumption, the authors show that they may normalise the surface gravity to a non-zero constant, c.f.\ also \cite{RaczWald1995}.
+Under this assumption, the authors show that they may normalise the surface gravity to a non-zero constant, c.f.\ also \cite{RaczWald1995} for the (partly) converse statement.

 We want to emphasise that our method to prove Theorem \ref{thm: Killing Extension bh} does \emph{not} use the existence of a bifurcation surface.
-We prove that an open neighbourhood of the event horizon can be viewed as a covering space over a neighbourhood of a compact Cauchy horizon (this observation is due to \cite{FRW1999}).
-Theorem \ref{thm: Killing Extension bh} then follows as a corollary from Theorem \ref{thm: Killing Horizon main}.
+Our argument is based on the fact that a neighbourhood of the event horizon can be viewed as a covering space over a neighbourhood of a compact Cauchy horizon (this observation was first used in \cite{FRW1999}).
+This is what Figure \ref{fig: EH to CH} illustrates.
+The event horizon covers the Cauchy horizon and the null time function is covered by a certain \enquote{ingoing/outgoing null coordinate}.
+Theorem \ref{thm: Killing Extension bh} then follows as a corollary from Theorem \ref{thm: Killing Horizon main}, by just lifting the Killing vector field using this covering map.
 We thus obtain an alternative proof of Hawking's local rigidity theorem for smooth stationary asymptotically flat vacuum black holes, with event horizons of constant surface gravity, relying on a unique continuation theorem which is independent of that by Alexakis-Ionescu-Klainerman.